libktx/ktx/assets-async/README.md

 `AssetManager` is not fully compatible with Kotlin concurrency model based on coroutines due to thread blocking.
 While it does support asynchronous asset loading, it uses only a single thread for asynchronous operations and achieves its thread safety by synchronizing all of its methods.
-To achieve truly multi-threaded loading with multiple threads for asynchronous loading, one must maintain multiple manager instances.
-Besides, its API relies on polling - one must repeatedly update its state until the assets are loaded.
+To achieve truly multi-threaded loading with multiple threads for asynchronous loading, multiple manager instances must be maintained.
+Besides, its API relies on polling - managers have to be repeatedly updated until the assets are loaded.

 This **KTX** module brings an `AssetManager` alternative - `AssetStorage`.
 It leverages Kotlin coroutines for asynchronous operations.
 It ensures thread safety by using a single non-blocking `Mutex` for